PacoVu/IODClientForWindowsUniversal/README.md

         {"url", "http://www.cnn.com"},
         {"arrays", arrays}
     };
-    iodClient.GetRequest(ref Params, iodApp, IODClient.REQ_MODE.SYNC);
+    hodClient.GetRequest(ref Params, hodApp, HODClient.REQ_MODE.SYNC);

 ----
 **Function PostRequest**

-    void PostRequest(ref Dictionary<String, Object> Params, String iodApp, REQ_MODE mode)
+    void PostRequest(ref Dictionary<String, Object> Params, String hodApp, REQ_MODE mode)

 *Description:*
-* Sends a POST request to an IDOL OnDemand API.
+* Sends a HTTP POST request to a Haven OnDemand API.

 *Parameters:*
-* Params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API
+* Params: a Dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API

 >Note: